 Sometimes, the overdoses are caused by prescription pain medications illicitly combined with other substances.
-One of the main reasons overdoses occur from these illicit drugs is because the drug dealers who manufacture them often combine a wide variety of ingredients in them, which makes it difficult for an addicted individual to know how much of the substance they can consume without overdosing.
+One of the main reasons overdoses occur from these illicit drugs is that the drug dealers who manufacture them often combine a wide variety of ingredients in them, which makes it difficult for an addicted individual to know how much of the substance they can consume without overdosing.

 On top of this, because the drugs are illegal, there is no way of monitoring them to ensure their safety.
 One street opioid that is causing a high number of overdose deaths is called “gray death.”